neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 ### 3) Using model, aka C# class

-Than we have realized that do object, that is passed to the `RouteLink` or `RouteUrl` could be of any type, and that this type can be hand written class, not just anonymous class generated from `new { ... }`.
-So we have written a class
+Than we have realized that the object passed to the `RouteLink` or `RouteUrl` could be of any type, and that this type can even be a hand written class, not just anonymous class generated from `new { ... }`.
+So we have written a class.

 ```C#
 public class BlogPostRouteValues